bristolapproach/to-fro/README.md

 ## Development environment

-To get started, download docker, clone this repository, then start the database and the Django server in the foreground using this command:
+To get running locally and quickly, download docker, clone this repository, then start the applications using this command:

     docker-compose up --build

 Configuration is handled via the `.env` file.
 Environment variables will override what's defined in the `.env` file.

 If `DEBUG=True`, then Django's development server will be used.
-This includes hot-reload from code changes, and additional log information.
+This server includes hot-reload functionality and additional log information.
 If `DEBUG=False`, a production `gunicorn` server will be used.

-During development, you can enable Django's hot-reload functionality by mounting the source code as a volume into the container.
-This maps your local directory with a directory in the docker container.
-To do this, change the command above to:
+During development, you should mount your local copy of the source code into the container.
+This is volume mount is encapsulated in the `development.yml` file.
+Do this by changing the command above to:

     docker-compose -f docker-compose.yml -f development.yml up --build

-The benefit of mounting your local filesystem into the docker container is both avoiding installing dependencies locally, and to avoid reloading the container every time you write some code.
+There are a couple of key benefits to mounting the source code as a volume.

+1. Local changes to code get copied to the running container, enabling Django to hot-reload the application.
+2. Changes to the filesystem in the container get copied to your local filesystem.
+This becomes useful when [adding apps to Django](https://docs.djangoproject.com/en/3.1/intro/tutorial01/#creating-the-polls-app).

+## Useful commands

 To execute a python command on the docker container, use a command like this: